nmdickso/Phys490FinalProject/README.md

 ## Recreating SciNet

-SciNet is a fully connected β-VAE, meaning the weight of the KLD term in the loss function is a hyperparameter (called β).
+SciNet is a fully connected β-VAE, meaning there is a weighting term (β) in the KLD term in the loss function.
 There are two differences which make SciNet unique:
 1. β is annealed, meaning its value is increased over epochs.
 2. There is an additional input into the decoder in the form of the question neurons.